 Since banks want long-term customers, you can increase your perceived value by maintaining your oldest accounts.
 The length of your credit history is a key factor in your credit score, so this strategy can improve your standing with other banks, too.

 This doesn't mean you should never close a card, but keeping at least one account with each bank can be a good idea.
 Banks will generally do their part to avoid severing ties.
-Often, you can convert an existing account to a no-annual-fee product.
+If a card’s annual fee is no longer worth paying, you may be able to convert it to a no-annual-fee product instead of closing the account outright.

-However, you shouldn't completely forget about your older cards.
-Banks may close a card with little or no activity for months at a time, so keeping purchasing activity on the card (even once a year) may prevent this from happening.
+However, don't completely forget about your older cards.
+Banks may close a card after several months of no activity, so making an occasional purchase (even once a year) can prevent this from happening.

 a couple looks at information on a laptop together while holding a credit card